junglesta/wherenodoctor/__LAB/chapters/23-the-medicine-kit.md

 If the pharmacy does not supply a brand of medicine you want, buy another brand, but be sure that it is the same medicine and check the dosage.

 When buying medicines, compare prices.
 Some brands are much more expensive than others even though the medicine is the same.
 More expensive medicines are usually no better.
 When possible, buy generic medicines rather than brand-name products, as the generic ones are often much cheaper.
 Sometimes you can save money by buying larger quantities.
-For example, a 600,000-Unit vial of penicillin often costs only a little more than a 300,000-Unit vial— so buy the large vial and use it for two doses.
+For example, a 600,000-Unit vial of penicillin often costs only a little more than a 300,000-Unit vial so buy the large vial and use it for two doses.

 ```